UniversalDependencies/docs/treebanks/af/af-pos-ADV.md

 ## Morphology

-The form / lemma ratio of `ADV` is 1.043860 (the average of all parts of speech is 1.120202).
+The form / lemma ratio of `ADV` is 1.046647 (the average of all parts of speech is 1.122045).

 The 1st highest number of forms (3) was observed with the lemma “baie”: meer, mees, meeste.

 The 2nd highest number of forms (3) was observed with the lemma “ver”: ver, verder, verre.

-The 3rd highest number of forms (2) was observed with the lemma “algemeen”: algemeen, algemene.
+The 3rd highest number of forms (3) was observed with the lemma “vroeg”: vroeg, vroeÃ«r, vroeër.

 `ADV` occurs with 1 features: <tt><a href="af-feat-Degree.html">Degree</a></tt> (2034; 100% instances)